 2013: Research Assistant, Nuffield Department of Opthamology, (under Dr. Katharina Wulff).

 2007-2012: MA in Psychology, University of Glasgow (First Class).

 My research interests primarily surround gaining understanding of the sleep and circadian indicators of psychotic-like experiences (PLEs) in subclinical and high-risk populations.

-My doctoral thesis, under the supervision of Dr. Katharina Wulff, explores the roles of subjective perception and objective markers of sleep (and how these can interact) in the formation of psychiatric symptomatology, with a focus on PLEs.
+My doctoral thesis, under the supervision of Dr. Katharina Wulff, explored the roles of subjective perception and objective markers of sleep (and how these can interact) in the formation of psychiatric symptomatology, with a focus on PLEs.
 Alongside this research, I have also worked in the Oxford Early Invention Service as an Honorary Assistant Psychologist with Dr. Louise Johns, specialising in sleep related complaints in psychosis.

-The interaction between subclinical psychotic experiences, insomnia and objective measures of sleep.
+The interaction between subclinical psychotic experiences, insomnia and objective measures of sleep

 Tailored dose baclofen in patients with alcoholic liver disease: A case series with 2-year follow-up of hospitalisation